 You will need to get a category A LHD vehicle permit from the NZ Transport Agency.

-To issue a permit for a vehicle, the Transport Agency must either deem it to have historic value, or it must be a vehicle that was not manufactured in right-hand drive form that meets three of the following four requirements:
+To issue a permit for a vehicle, the Transport Agency must either deem it to have historic value, or it must be a production vehicle (ie not a replica, kit car or scratch-built vehicle) that was not manufactured in right-hand drive form that meets three of the following four requirements:

 You must also comply with the following requirements:

 You will need to apply to an entry certifier to obtain such a permit.
 A fee may be charged to process your application.
 The file will then be referred to the Transport Agency, who will make an assessment and decision.
 The Transport Agency charges a fee of $184 to process each application.
 An application form can be downloaded.

 Under the amended Steering Systems Rule, the Transport Agency may not issue more than 500 category A LHD vehicle permits in any one calendar year.
 As a result, you may not be issued with a category A LHD vehicle permit if 500 permits have already been issued in the calendar year in which you apply.

 A category A LHD vehicle permit ceases to be valid if the vehicle is not inspected at the border or certified for entry within six months of the date of issue.
 A category A LHD vehicle permit that ceases to be valid in the calendar year it was issued will not be counted in the quota total mentioned above.